-Join a multidisciplinary team consisting of an ecologist, a historian, a geologist, an economist, an artist, a writer, and an educator.
-Our faculty will invite you to integrate these disciplines into research that inspires you.
+Join multidisciplinary teams consisting of ecologists, historians, geologists, economists, artists, writers, philosophers, policy makers, environmental advocates, and educators.
+Our faculty and students will invite you to integrate these types of disciplines into research that inspires you.

 We choose to be an Environmental Studies Department because we want interdisciplinary thinking to be at the core of our identity.
 Engage in coursework and seminars with a small group of students whose experience and wide-ranging interests will augment your own.